"DISABLED" ISN'T A BAD WORD

 Like anything that has to do with one’s identity, it is ultimately up to each individual to decide what they are comfortable with.
 I’d love to hear your perspective.

-Over the past few years I’ve noticed a shift happening with the word “disabled”.
-Generally speaking, there seems to be a push for the preferred language to be “disabled person”when referring to someone with a disability.
+Over the past few years, I’ve noticed a shift in the word “disabled.”
+Generally speaking, there seems to be a push for the preferred language to be “disabled person” when referring to someone with a disability.

 Until very recently, I disagreed with that movement and would have told you that ideally I would like person first language to be used (I.e., person with a disability).

-After doing some research and talking to friends, I now can see both sides.
+After researching and talking to friends, I can now see both sides.

-I understand that this divide specifically coming from the able bodied community has a lot to do with discomfort, ignorance, and/or not wanting to offend, but either way you spin it, I’m disabled and it isn’t a bad word unless you make it one.
+I understand that this divide, specifically coming from the able-bodied community, has a lot to do with discomfort, ignorance, and/or not wanting to offend.
+Still, either way you spin it, I’m disabled.
+It isn’t a bad word unless you make it one.

 Don’t make it weird.